Twitter

 ★★★★ NO SIGNAL → NO TRADE

-Patiently wait for the setup pattern and trigger signal to take a trade.
+★ Patiently wait for the setup pattern and trigger signal to take a trade.
 Trade the setup, not your PnL.
+If you missed a trade opportunity, don't FOMO and just move on, understand there's always another opportunity.
+Don't chase the move.

 Have no expectations when entering a trade.
 Keep a neutral mindset.
 If the signal is there, take the trade but remove emotion.
 Don't need to put unnecessary pressure to make the market move in your desired direction (because you can't).